Project-MCMLXXXIII/mojos/packages/mojos-sdk/README.md

 ## Usage

-The mojos SDK contains useful tooling for interacting with the mojos protocol.
+The Mojos SDK contains useful tooling for interacting with the Mojos protocol.

 ### Contracts